aliciaxl/catalog-SEA/README.md

 This website features a responsive user interface which focuses on simplicity and intuitive user experience across devices.
 Key features include:

 - **Searching & Sorting**
-   - Filter through catalog by product name, designer, manufacturer, or description with results displayed in real-time as user performs search.
+   - Filter through catalog by product name, designer, year, manufacturer, or description with results displayed in real-time as user performs search.
    - Sort chair catalog based on product name, designer name, or year made.
 - **Add Chair Modal**
    - Use form to input new chair into catalog.